-Mr and Mrs S bought solar panels for their home in 2015.
+Mr C bought solar panels for his home in 2015.
 The purchase was funded by a loan from Shawbrook, and that business is therefore liable for the acts and omissions of the installer under the relevant legislation.
-In this case, that relates to the installer misleading Mr and Mrs S into believing that the panels would be self-funding, which they weren't.
+In this case, that relates to the installer misleading Mr C into believing that the panels would be self-funding, which they weren't.

-Mr and Mrs S's complaint was considered by one of our adjudicators.
-They thought that the benefits of the panels were mis-represented to Mr and Mrs S, and that fair redress would be for the loan to be restructured to make the panels cost no more than the benefit they would provide over a ten-year period.
+Mr C's complaint was considered by one of our adjudicators.
+They thought that the benefits of the panels were mis-represented to Mr C, and that fair redress would be for the loan to be restructured to make the panels cost no more than the benefit they would provide over a tenyear period.
 This restructure should be based on evidence of the actual performance of the panels, and a number of assumptions on future performance.
 Shawbrook didn't respond so the case was passed to an ombudsman.